Links to Interactive Learning

 Maths Home Learning

 In discussions with parents we understand that maths is the most challenging area in which to support our children.
 Therefore, At Savile Park Primary School, maths home learning focuses more on practising mental maths skills, such as number bonds and times tables, sharing a mathematical book or playing a maths games.
 This assists our children’s acquisition of the written maths curriculum in school at a faster pace and simplifies the support needed from parents.
-All children, from Reception to Year Six, have an account to My Maths home learning scheme.
+All children, from Year One to Year Six, have an account to My Maths home learning scheme.

 The Extra Mile

 At Savile Park Primary School we recognise the enjoyment and value of discovery and research, the need to have open-ended tasks in which our children can work at their own pace and the need to further develop the key skills of speaking and listening.
-As talk is a major precursor to becoming an effective writer, all year groups,are involved in their own topic to discuss.
+As talk is a major precursor to becoming an effective writer, all year groups, are involved in their own topic to discuss, see curriculum overviews.
 They need to research this at home using discussions with family members, books, the internet, television programmes or newspapers.
 They then prepare themselves for a class discussion which takes place the following week.
 This develops those key skills of speaking, listening and debating as children progress through the school.
 The questions explore a variety of different age-appropriate subjects such as current affairs, science or philosophy.
 For the younger children this may be recording with a parent using pictures and a few words.
 For the older children this will combine all areas of English– reading, writing, spelling and handwriting.
 There will be a particular emphasis on recording in Year Five and Year Six.

 The Role of Parents in Supporting Home Learning